Azure/onboarding-guidance/SQLDB/readme.md

-# Fast Track for Azure SQL Database
+# FastTrack for Azure SQL Database

 In this folder you will find a number of walkthroughs that relate to common activities when working with Azure SQL Database.
 These include: